 - Top ranked international airport: "Best Airport in North America" eleven consecutive years

-- Ranked by Niche in 2022 as one of the most diverse counties in America, as well as one of the best counties to live in Indiana & the best county for young professionals
+- Ranked by Niche in 2023 as one of the most diverse counties in America, as well as one of the best cities to live in and buy a house in the country

 - Lively nightlife, local wineries, retail, and cuisine with local flavors